-Once you become a professional teacher, or work in a school, your standing as a member of the wider community is open to scrutiny and criticism by members of The School, other parents and the general public who you may come into conduct with.
+Once you become a professional teacher, or work in a school, your standing as a member of the wider community is open to scrutiny and criticism by other school employees, parents and the general public who you may come into conduct with.
 This makes it very difficult to engage in some social activities as both a Parent and as a school worker.
+Employees will be supported by the school as appropriate to the circumstances.